leg100/otf/docs/index.md

 * Remote state backend: state stored in PostgreSQL
 * SSO: sign in using Github and gitlab
 * Organization and team synchronisation from Github and gitlab
+* Module registry (provider registry coming soon)
 * Authorization: control team access to workspaces
-* VCS integration: start runs from your git repository
+* VCS integration: trigger runs and publish modules from git commits
 * Compatible with much of the Terraform Enterprise/Cloud API
 * Minimal dependencies: requires only PostgreSQL
 * Stateless: horizontally scale servers in pods on Kubernetes, etc